6 Reasons Men Say No to Sex

 If a new man you’re dating turns down an invitation to “come upstairs for a nightcap,” he could be trying to tell you that he’s not ready to sleep with you yet.
 “There’s a lot of emotional involvement that comes with having sex with somebody,” says P.J.
 “How do you get skin to skin with someone you don’t know?”

-What you can do: Slow down—this could be a sign that the guy wants to get to know you better before getting physical.
-Take the declined invitation in stride and remember that, despite what your father might have told you before the prom, guys do have more than one thing on their minds.
+What you can do: Slow down-this could be a sign that the guy wants to get to know you better before getting physical.
+Take the declined invitation in stride and remember that.
 “We’re emotional beings too, and we want more than just sex,” says P.J.